apereo/apereo.github.io/_posts/cas/2016-10-07-webflow-extcfg.md

 CAS itself handles Spring Webflow changes related to its first-class features by default automatically.
 That strategy equally applies, should you need to write your own configurers if you absolutely need to.

+# Accidents Happen

+What if you had two `WebflowConfigurer` who all decided to inject actions and state into the same Spring Webflow areas?
+What if multiple `WebflowConfigurer`s decided to set themselves up as starting points of the CAS webflow?

+Indeed, these are questions you ought to be thinking about as a *developer*.

 # Summary

 Today:

 - Changes are all scoped to one technology, that is Java.
-- You have the full power Java to dynamically augment the Spring Webflow as you see fit.
+- You have the full power of Java to dynamically augment the Spring Webflow as you see fit.
 - Your changes are all self-contained.
 - Unlike XML, your changes are now part of the CAS APIs.
 If you upgrade and something breaks, you will be notified immediately.